Yuriibe/Yuriibe/README.md

 ### 💡 My Developer Philosophy

-> Write code like your future self will be debugging it at 3AM.
+> Write code like your future self sleep-deprived at 3AM will be debugging it.
 > Because trust me, you will, and you won’t be happy if you didn’t leave comments.

 ---